This content is under review and may contain out of date information.

 You can also often link your credit card to your accounting software (such as Quickbooks) for easy import of your transactions.

-If your business charge card issuer reports activity to business credit bureaus, and you make on time payments, you can build stronger business credit scores.
+If your business charge card issuer reports activity to business credit bureaus, and you make on time payments, you may be able to build stronger business credit scores.
 Of course, the latter is also true.
 If you miss due dates, late payments can hurt your business credit.

 Business owners, on average, spend a lot more than individual consumers.
 If you use a rewards card, you can earn cash back or travel miles for your purchases.